Stylback/home-server/README.md

 --------------------

-## Installing the OS
+### Installing the OS

 After confirming hardware stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
 It was a pain-free process thanks to extensive [documentation](https://ubuntu.com/server/docs).

-I assigned the 250 GB drive as a LUKS-encrypted boot drive, consuming about half of its available storage.
+I assigned the 250GB drive as the boot drive, consuming about half of its available storage.
 The rest was partitioned and mounted to `/home` for any application or service that needs to store information there.
-As the 2 TB drive is going to be used as the primary storage unit it was partioned and mounted at `/srv`.
+As the 2TB drive is going to be used as the primary storage unit it was partioned and mounted at `/srv`.

 ## Setting up SSH